 - providing strategic direction and assisting management in the development and monitoring of strategic and performance objectives required to effectively and efficiently implement the functions of ACECQA

 - overseeing the ongoing performance of ACECQA consistent with its enabling legislation

-- providing policy advice about future directions and making recommendations to the Education Council for implementing and administering the National Quality Framework (NQF)
+- providing policy advice about future directions and making recommendations to the Education Ministers for implementing and administering the National Quality Framework (NQF)

 - guiding and monitoring ACECQA’s performance against its strategic plan and operational work plan.